Temi11359/Bagsaga/README.md

-We provide eadequate and top quality Ankara wears
+We provide adequate and top quality Ankara wears